triradial/Freon4dsl/docs/CRC-Plan.md

 ### To-Do
 - [ ] Create a repeatable demo script (whoever is done first will do this)
 - [ ] review and update tests
-- [ ] Rebuild some or all of the studies to test behavior and useability
 - [ ] Setup tests of incomplete studies and add additional validation checks if/as needed so reliably get charts, etc.
-- [ ] Remove choice of the visit you are on when 'start when' is a reference.
-Needs custom scope added.
 - [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
-- [ ] Determine whether optional from Freon is needed and where
+- [ ] Rebuild some or all of the studies to test behavior and useability
 - [ ] Create complex and realistic examples of checklists

 ### Done
+- [x] Remove choice of the visit you are on when 'start when' is a reference.
+Needs custom scope added.
+- [x] Determine whether optional from Freon is needed and where: Does not seem to be needed in current UI
 - [x] Make tasks be clickable checkboxes in a Word document
 - [x] fix checklist hide/show for unscheduled event at study level
 - [x] Fix ReferenceComponent: